Karakalpaks: Language

 The Karakalpak language belongs to the Kipchak–Nogai group of Turkic languages, which also includes Kazakh and Nogai.
 Spoken Karakalpak has two dialects: Northeastern and Southwestern.
 Written Karakalpak uses both a modified form of the Cyrillic alphabet and Latin alphabet, with the former being standard during the Soviet Union and the latter modelled on Uzbekistan's alphabet reform for Uzbek.
 Before the Soviet Union, Karakalpak was rarely written, but when it was it used a modified form of the Perso-Arabic alphabet.

 Due to the geography and history of the Karakalpak people, Karakalpak has been influenced by Uzbek, Mongol, Tajik and Russian.
 A Karakalpak-Uzbek pidgin language is often spoken by those bilingual in both languages.

 Religion

 Karakalpaks are primarily followers of the Hanafi School of Sunni Islam.
 It is probable they adopted Islam between the 10th and 13th centuries, a period when they first appeared as a distinct ethnic group.

 Dervish orders such as the Naqshbandi, Kubrawiya, Yasawi and Qalandari are fairly common in the region.
 The religious order that established the strongest relationship with the people of the region is the Kubrawiya, which has Shi'i adherents.

-Of 553 mosques recorded in 1914, a few remain in No'kis, Törtkül, Xojeli, and Shimbay.
+Of 553 mosques recorded in 1914, a few remain in Nókis, Tórtkúl, Xojeli, and Shımbay.
 Many Karakalpak mullahs use their homes for Friday prayers.